pigpigyyy/Yuescript/README.md

 * No other dependencies needed except modified **parserlib** library from Achilleas Margaritis with some performance enhancement. **lpeg** library is no longer needed.
 * Written in C++17.
-* Support full Moonscript language features, generate the same Lua codes with original compiler.
+* Support most of the features from Moonscript language.
+Generate Lua codes in the same way like the original compiler.
-* Reserve line numbers from Moonscript sources in compiled Lua codes to help with debugging.
+* Reserve line numbers from source file in the compiled Lua codes to help debugging.
+* More features like macro, existential operator, backcall operator, Javascript-like export syntax and etc.
 * See other details in the [changelog](./CHANGELOG.md).